ray-project/ray/doc/source/serve/tutorials/streaming.md

 * How to stream outputs from a Serve application
 * How to use WebSockets in a Serve application
-* How to batch requests when streaming output
+* How to combine batching requests with streaming outputs

 This tutorial should help you with following use cases: